-It might be tempting to think sexual harassment at work is a thing of the past.
-But every year there are more than 200 reports of sexual harassment in Saskatchewan workplaces, and those are just from the people brave enough to speak up.
-It’s a problem that spans all professions and industries.
+It’s tempting to think sexual harassment at work is a thing of the past.
+But every year there are more than 200 reports of sexual harassment in Saskatchewan workplaces, spanning all professions and industries.
+And those are just the people brave enough to speak up.

 Enough Already is a coalition committed to putting an end to workplace sexual harassment through education, support and empowerment.

 Returning to work after harassment is hard.
 Hard to focus, feel motivated or be comfortable.
 You’re not alone; we can help.